Overview

 3. Spinal Misalignment

-A misalignment in your spine, caused by factors like falls, car accidents, improper posture, or repetitive motions, can contribute to a burning, stinging sensation in your upper back.
+A misalignment in your spine, caused by falls, car accidents, improper posture, or repetitive motions, can contribute to a burning, stinging sensation in your upper back.
 This discomfort may be felt between your shoulder blades or in your neck.

 4. Herniated Disc

 Discs, the rubbery cushions between your vertebrae, can become herniated, causing nerve compression.
-While this compression causes lower back pain, you might also feel it in your upper back, with a burning sensation around your neck.
+While this compression causes lower back pain, you might feel it in your upper back, with a burning sensation around your neck.
 Herniated discs can result from trauma, such as a fall or accident, or develop due to age-related wear and tear.

 5. Rheumatic Conditions

 Conditions like arthritis, osteoarthritis, lupus, and polymyalgia rheumatica, stemming from an overactive immune system, can cause chronic inflammatory responses.
-This inflammation may lead to stabbing, sharp pains, and a burning sensation in the upper back, around the neck, and in the spine.
+This inflammation may lead to stabbing, sharp pains and a burning sensation in the upper back, around the neck, and in the spine.

 6. Bone Spurs